Proceed to contents

 The statistics only cover the statutory earnings-related pension assets placed into funds.
 The statistics do not include the value of the collective supplementary pension funds managed by industry-wide pension funds and company pension funds, which was approximately EUR 3.6 billion at the end of 2023.

-Updating of figures at November-December
+Updating of figures at February-March

-The figures presented here describe the amount of earnings-related pension assets at the end of June 2024.
-The next update of the figures concerns the situation at the end of September 2024.
-The update is scheduled for between November and December.
+The figures presented here describe the amount of earnings-related pension assets at the end of SEptember 2024.
+The next update of the figures concerns the situation at the end of December 2024.
+The update is scheduled for between February and March.

 Earlier data